bdecato/bdecato.github.io/aboutme.md

 I'm a big fan of the outdoors, and enjoy camping, backpacking, rock climbing, snowboarding, and other things along those lines.
-I am looking forward to getting involved in conservation as well
+I am looking forward to getting involved in conservation in 2021 as well, to ensure these hobbies remain accessible for future generations.

 | ![me_jtree.png](../assets/img/me_jtree.png) |
 |:--:|